Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

-We made an investigation on uncovered code, and have a further discussion with the industrial partner.
-First, as seen from Table~\ref{tab:test-cov}, achieved coverage on \textit{DAO} is low.
-One possible reason for the low coverage in \textit{DAO} is that we disabled \textit{SQL heuristics} in these experiments, as discussed in Section~\ref{subsec:rq1}.
+In User Study 2021, to promote further integration of our approach into industrial setting, we performed a manual review on the tests generated with 10 hours and coverage reports with the industrial partner, together.
+Such review could help us to understand about industrial APIs and provide industrial partner info about potential benefits (if any) achieved by our approach.
+By reviewing coverage report, classes for implementation industrial services at Meituan can be categorized into three parts, i.e., \emph{Client} for designing how the RPC-based API can be accessed, \emph{DAO} for data persistence and communication with database, and \emph{Server} for implementing business logic.
+Line coverage achieved by \evo on each part is (1) \csA: 62.8\% on \emph{Client}, 10.9\% on \emph{DAO}, and 46.3\% on \emph{Server}; (2) \csB: 79.8\% on \emph{Client}, 15.3\% on \emph{DAO}, and \emph{57.1\%} on \emph{Server}.
+First, as seen from the line coverage on each part, we found that achieved coverage on \textit{DAO} is low.
+One possible reason for the low coverage in \textit{DAO} is that we disabled \textit{SQL heuristics} in these experiments, as discussed in Section~\ref{subsec:rq12}.
 Thus, without any heuristic on SQL, it might result in such underperformance in \textit{DAO}.
 In addition, we also found that there exist some unreached classes in \textit{DAO} which define SQL operations (e.g., \texttt{SELECT ALL}, \texttt{DELETE BY WHERE}), and those classes seem never been used (i.e., dead-code).
 As checked with the developers at Meituan, those classes are actually automatically generated by their development framework.
 In addition, they also pointed out that, in their services, there possibly exist some other unused code which is not deleted due to their frequent updated services.
-With our current competitive coverage on \textit{Client} and \textit{Server}, as an extra benefit of using a tool like \evo, they could further find such old, no-longer used code and remove it.
-Moreover, some uncovered code is related to the managing of RPC request queues.
-Currently, \evo does not properly handle asynchronous and concurrent aspects, which could limit its effectiveness on such type of code.
-Furthermore, code branches related to the interaction with external services are difficult to be covered.
+We also compared to manually written automated end-to-end (E2E) tests, if the SUT has any, in terms of code coverage.
+At the time of performing the first experiment in 2021, there were 11 manually written JUnit tests for \csB which achieve 16.8\% line coverage, and no manually written JUnit tests for \csA.
+Our generated tests (i.e., 24.8\% with 30m, 26.9\% with 1 hour, and 32.6\% with 10 hours in Table~\ref{subtab:coverage2021}) show clear better results than the existing manually written JUnit tests.